section-engineering-education/engineering-education/content/articles/deploy-flutter-to-computer-engine/index.md

 Writing the code and describing every piece of the source code would make this tutorial unnecessarily long so, I have created and uploaded the files for the project in my [Repl.it](https://replit.com/@paulromans/flutter-web#).

-Click the link below and clone the application.
+Click the link below to clone the application.

 [Link to project used for the tutorial.](https://replit.com/@paulromans/flutter-web#)